 Get to know Rachel.

-Before attending Washington University, I received my Bachelor’s degree in Cognitive Sciences from UC Irvine.
-I worked as a lab manager for the UC Irvine Working Memory and Plasticity Lab, where I oversaw cognitive interventions for younger and older adults.
-I administered behavioral assessments and neuroimaging techniques, such as MRI and tDCS, in addition to leading with a team of 15 undergraduates each quarter.
+Before attending WashU, I received my Bachelor’s degree in Cognitive Sciences from UC Irvine.
+I worked as a lab manager under Dr. Susanne Jaeggi, where I oversaw cognitive interventions for younger and older adults.
+I administered behavioral assessments and neuroimaging techniques, such as MRI and tDCS, in addition to leading with a team of undergraduates each quarter.

 Beyond research, I grew up in Los Angeles County in Southern California.
-I got married to my husband, Zach, in 2020.
-In my free time, I enjoy rock climbing, hiking, working on puzzles, and watching crime shows in TV.
-If we have similar research or personal interests, I would love to connect with you!
+In my free time, I enjoy rock climbing, hiking, playing soccer, working on puzzles, and watching crime TV shows.